-- Ensure that this policy and procedures are implemented across their school and followed by all staff and volunteers. - Allocate sufficient time and resources to enable the Designated Safeguarding Lead (DSL) and any deputy Designated Safeguarding Lead to carry out their role effectively. - Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum. - Ensure the school site is secure. - Customise this policy for their particular school. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's customised version of this policy. - Only deploy staff who will have unsupervised contact with children, where safe recruitment procedures have been followed. - Maintain a record of all training undertaken by staff in relation to safeguarding and child protection.
+- Ensure that this policy and procedures are implemented across their school and followed by all staff and volunteers. - Allocate sufficient time and resources to enable the Designated Safeguarding Lead (DSL) Sarah Harley (Assistant Principal) and deputy Designated Safeguarding Lead (dDSL) David Sheehan (Head of Pastoral Care) to carry out their role effectively. - Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum. - Ensure the school site is secure. - Customise this policy for their particular school. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's customised version of this policy. - Only deploy staff who will have unsupervised contact with children, where safe recruitment procedures have been followed. - Maintain a record of all training undertaken by staff in relation to safeguarding and child protection.
 This training record should be made available for inspection during any audit and should reflect the timescales for renewal identified in this policy.